Maltob03/MaltobKit/content/docs/CoreData/index.md

 ## Conncect the database with the View

-Now that we have the structure of the database the new step is to pass the structure from the DataModel file to the view.
-So in the main file we have to add few line of code:
+To connect the database structure defined in the Data Model file to the view, we need to make a few modifications in the main file:

 ```swift